🌡️ Loading weather...

 Official Website: MAAB Regulations

-Massachusetts MAAB regulations enforce state accessibility standards that may exceed federal minimums, requiring businesses to maintain accessible features fully operational under 521 CMR regulations.
+MAAB regulations under 521 CMR establish state accessibility standards that often exceed federal minimums, requiring businesses to maintain all accessible features in full operational condition throughout the winter.

 Commercial Parking Lot Snow Management and Operational Requirements

-Commercial parking facilities require comprehensive snow management that goes beyond simple plowing.
-This includes maintaining designated accessible parking, managing traffic flow, planning for snow storage, and ensuring coordination with business operating hours to guarantee customer and employee access during winter weather events.
+Commercial parking facilities in Brookline require comprehensive snow management plans extending far beyond simple plowing.
+Obligations include timely maintenance of accessible parking, efficient traffic flow, snow storage planning, and coordination with business hours for uninterrupted access.

-• Accessible parking spaces must be cleared immediately after fire lanes.
+• Accessible parking spaces: ADA-designated spaces and access aisles cleared immediately after fire lanes.

-• Primary traffic lanes should be cleared to facilitate customer access.
+• Primary traffic lanes: Main circulation routes cleared to ensure customer and delivery access.

 Business Liability Protection and Premises Insurance Requirements

-Commercial property owners face substantial premises liability exposure when inadequate snow removal contributes to slip-and-fall incidents affecting customers, employees, delivery personnel, or other business invitees.
-The Massachusetts premises liability law established in Papadopoulos v.
+Commercial property owners in Brookline face substantial premises liability risk if snow and ice hazards result in slip-and-fall injuries to customers, employees, or delivery personnel.
+The Massachusetts Supreme Judicial Court’s decision in Papadopoulos v.
 Target Corp., 457 Mass.
-368 (2010) requires property owners to exercise reasonable care in maintaining safe conditions, regardless of whether snow accumulation arises from natural precipitation or mechanical processes.
+368 (2010) requires property owners to exercise reasonable care in maintaining safe conditions regardless of whether snow accumulation is natural or mechanically created.

 • General liability insurance: Minimum $1–2 million coverage for slip-and-fall incidents.

-• Commercial property insurance: Coverage for building and parking lot damage from plowing equipment.
+• Commercial property insurance: Coverage for building and parking lot damage from snow removal operations.

 • Workers’ compensation: Required for employees injured during snow removal activities.